Wingatui: Name

-A popular myth ascribes the township's name to a bird-shooting incident involving the wounding of a tui by newly-arrived settler William Stevenson, described by A.W.
+A popular myth ascribes the township's name to a bird-shooting incident involving the wounding of a tūī by newly-arrived settler William Stevenson, described by A.W.
 Reed as "surely apocryphal" and that the name might be a contraction of whiringatua - "place of the plaiting of straps" or uingatui - "what the tui said", a reference to training tui to talk, or whiringa-a-tau - grey warbler.